Applying for NDIS: For ADHD or Autistics (Australia)

 Starting Your NDIS Journey

 Accessing the NDIS begins with preparation.
-Here are the key steps:
+Here are the main steps:

-Plan your goals: If accepted, you’ll take part in a planning meeting to set personal goals and decide what types of support will help you achieve them
+Plan your goals: If accepted, you’ll take part in a planning meeting to set personal goals and decide what types of support will help you achieve them.
+It is best to be aware of what the NDIA provides as support to participants, this knowledge will help you in advocating for yourself within the guidelines of the current NDIS framework.

-For autism, documentation must clearly explain the level of support needed, often linked to the diagnostic level.
-Be specific when describing how the condition affects daily activities such as learning, communication, or personal care.
+For autism, documentation must clearly explain the level of support needed, often linked to the diagnostic level (Level 2 or Level 3).
+Be specific when describing how the condition causes harm and affects daily activities such as learning, communication, or personal care.

 Conclusion

 With the right preparation and understanding, you can navigate the system and access supports that truly match your needs.
-If you believe you may have neurodivergence and wish to seek a diagnosis please view our Resources Page to find an affordance clinics to assist you on this journey.
+If you believe you may have neurodivergence and wish to seek a diagnosis please view our Resources Page to find an affordable recommended diagnostic clinic to assist you on this journey.

 For more information, visit: